 Founder of UK & US Combat Veteran Players

-Please join us in paying tribute to Bootsie, a homeless war veteran who lived on the streets of Kingston Upon Thames in the 60s and 70s.
+Albert Lines (Bootsie) was a World War II veteran who lived rough on the streets of Kingston Upon Thames in the 50s, 60s and 70s.

 He is the inspiration for this charity and its flagship event The Terminus.